rudineybarbosa/05-primeiro-projeto-react/README.md

 $ cd 05-primeiro-projeto-react
 ## After checkout this repository, we can use available script below

-In the project directory, you can run:
+In the project directory, you need install project dependencies with command:

 ### `yarn install`

-Install project dependencies.
+Runs the app<br />:

 ### `yarn start`

-Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Try search for any repository on Github like 'facebook/react' or 'facebook/react-native'...
+Click on selected repository to see its issues.

 ## Learn More